Why you shouldn’t talk about “returning to work”

 • Be thoughtful and deliberate about your language.

-• Thank employees for their hard work in the face of these difficulties.
+• Thank employees for their hard work in the face of these challenges.

 • Acknowledge that some employees have become accustomed to working remotely and might prefer it.